brantem/aloy/servers/readme.md

 ### Docs

-There is a `.bruno` folder that you can use with [Bruno](https://www.usebruno.com/) to view a list of all endpoints.
+There is an `openapi.yml` file, and a `.bruno` folder that can be used with [Bruno](https://www.usebruno.com/) to view a list of all endpoints.